 Use page 6 of the Educator Workbook to record your responses.

-The Conflict Management Questionnaire & Knowledge Test
+The Conflict Management Knowledge Test

-The Conflict Management Questionnaire and Knowledge Test (Gaumer Erickson, & Noonan, 2021a) is written at a fifth-grade reading level, and accommodations can include reading the items aloud or explaining the items.
+The Conflict Management Knowledge Test (Gaumer Erickson, & Noonan, 2021a) is written at a fifth-grade reading level, and accommodations can include reading the items aloud or explaining the items.
 It is divided into three sections.
-The Questionnaire section (Items 1–21) has students rate themselves on a scale from Not like me to Very like me for each conflict management behavior/attitude described; there are no right or wrong answers in this section.
+The Questionnaire section (Items 1–21) has students rate themselves on a scale from not like me to very like me for each conflict management behavior/attitude described; there are no right or wrong answers in this section.
 Each item fits within one of the components, and students’ responses in this section are automatically compiled to show which component is their area of strength and which component is more challenging for them.
 The Knowledge Test section (Items 22–45) assesses students’ knowledge of conflict management concepts with true/false and multiple-choice items.
 There are correct answers for each of these items, and they are automatically scored when the survey is submitted.
 Finally, the Essay (short answer) section (Item 46) asks students to respond to a scenario and will need to be scored by a teacher.

 The questionnaire helps students recognize which conflict management components are areas of strength and which components are more of a challenge.
 The knowledge assessment can determine their knowledge of conflict management concepts, which is often more limited than students anticipate.
 This awareness can help with gaining student buy-in for learning.
-For more information on utilizing the Conflict Management Questionnaire and Knowledge Test to measure students’ growth in conflict management, see the Conflict Management Assessment Suite: Technical Report (Gaumer Erickson & Noonan, 2021a).
+For more information on utilizing the Conflict Management Knowledge Test to measure students’ growth in conflict management, see the Conflict Management Assessment Suite: Technical Report (Gaumer Erickson & Noonan, 2022).

 Now that students have a better understanding of their current ability to manage conflict, they are ready to start thinking about how their responses affect the outcome of a situation.
-We respond to conflicts based on how we perceive the situation; not necessarily objectively.
+We respond to conflicts based on how we perceive the situation, not necessarily objectively.